matthijscox/Blog/pages/2022-07-30-embedding.md

 ## Error handling

+TODO

+## Acknowledgements

-Special acknowledgements to Daan Sperber and Evangelos Paradas for helping me figure out a lot of the steps involved.
+Special acknowledgements to Daan Sperber, Biao Xu and Evangelos Paradas for helping me figure out a lot of the steps involved.

 {{ addcomments }}